Our team in Chad is planting churches, training people for ministry, and providing vocational training.

 The team has established a House of Prayer, runs short-term medical ministry trips, uses farming as ministry, and provides job skill training to members of the community.
 There are plans in the near future to establish a primary school and open a mission training institute.

-All long-term members joining any of our teams must complete long-term training in the US, the UK, or Venezuela prior to going to the field.
+All long-term members joining any of our teams must complete long-term training in the US or UK prior to going to the field.
 Once on the field, new team members spend the first two years of their time on the field focused on language learning.
 During this time, new team members will also be involved with other ministries established by the long-term team.
 Whichever country new members join, they will focus from the beginning on befriending other Christians and getting to know non-Christians through the teams’ ministries.
 It’s very important for new team members to be flexible and to come as learners.